Horseshoe Curve (Pennsylvania): Location and design

 The rise of a westbound train through the curve can be described in several ways.
 One measurement is from the point where the rails north of the curve start to bow out to a point on the line directly south, across the original Kittanning Reservoir: across this north–south distance of 1119 ft, a train rises from 1601 ft above sea level to 1660 ft.

-Another measurement is from the point at which the rails coming west out of Altoona make their first detour north to the curve, to a point across Lake Altoona where the rails are on their one mile straight run south before turning westward to the Gallitzin Tunnels; this measurement encompasses the entire Curve structure, including both reservoirs built in its bounds to protect the curve from flooding: across this north–south distance of 1006 ft, a westbound train rises from 1473 ft to 1706 ft.
+Another measurement is from the point where the rails coming west out of Altoona make their first detour north to the curve, to a point across Lake Altoona where the rails begin their one-mile straight run south before turning west to the Gallitzin Tunnels; this measurement encompasses the entire Curve structure, including both reservoirs built in its bounds to protect the curve from flooding.
+Across this north-south distance of 1006 ft, a westbound train rises from 1473 ft to 1706 ft.
 This latter rise—133 vertical feet in 1,006 linear feet—is a 13.2% grade, completely unascendable by conventional railroads, which usually stick to grades of 2.2% or less.
-Even the reduced grade created by the curve sometimes requires three or four "helper" locomotives to push westbound trains.